Nationals, Pirates share a moment of reflection in Pittsburgh before visitors fall in familiar fashion

 The game’s outcome felt almost incidental given the gravity of the day, especially for Martinez, whose perspective surrounding the events of Sept.
 11, 2001, and what unfolded in the immediate aftermath of the attacks that claimed nearly 3,000 lives remains highly personal and emotional.

 At the time, Martinez was a member of the Atlanta Braves in what would be his final season as a player in the majors.
-Then 36, he was a reserve on a club in the middle of a pennant race when, after dropping his children off at school on an off-day, he turned on his car radio and began processing the news that a plane had flown into the North Tower.
+Then 36, he was a reserve on a club in the middle of a pennant race when, after dropping his children off at school on a day off, he turned on his car radio and began processing the news that a plane had flown into the North Tower.

 When he arrived back at his home, he flipped on the television just as another plane crashed into the South Tower.
 The chilling images shook Martinez to the core as a native New Yorker, born in Brooklyn and raised in Manhattan.